wale-adeagbo/homelab/README.md

 # Windows Monitoring Homelab
-A production-style monitoring and observability lab built on a Windows 11 mini PC using Docker, Prometheus, Grafana, Alertmanager, and `windows_exporter`.
+A production-style monitoring and observability lab built on a Windows 11 mini PC using Docker, Prometheus, Grafana, Alertmanager, and Windows Exporter.

 ## Overview
 This project was built as part of my homelab to demonstrate practical infrastructure monitoring, alerting, and operational visibility in a small but realistic environment.